MJ-BUC/MJ-BUC/README.md

 # Hi there, I'm Mark 👋

-## I'm a Student, Developer, Outdoorsman, Artist, Musician!!
+## I'm a Developer, Outdoorsman, Artist, Musician!!

 - 🔭 I recently finished creating my own web browser
-- 🌱 I’m currently learning game development with Unity
+- 🌱 I’m currently learning more about AI and machine learning
-- 📖 I’m looking to learn more about the field of machine learning
+- 📖 I’m looking to learn more about niche use cases for AI
-- 🥅 2023 - 2024 Goals: Contribute more to the open source community
+- 🥅 2024 - 2025 Goals: Contribute more to the open source community
 - ⚡ Fun fact: I enjoy sketching and playing many Instruments

 <br />